American Indian cultures

 Also known as: Spider Woman, Old Spider Woman

-Type: Creator goddess, spider,
+Type: Creator goddess,

 Related figures in other tribes: Spider Woman (Navajo)

 Spider Grandmother is the special benefactor of the Hopi tribe.
 In the Hopi creation myths,

 Spider Grandmother created humans from clay (with the

 assistance of Sotuknang and/or Tawa), and was also responsible for leading them to the Fourth

 The Spider Woman and the Twins: